Lynn University’s Crisis Management Team/Plan

 Communication is key

 Lynn has gone to great lengths to ensure the safety of its campus, while being mindful to maintain the collegial environment that makes our university a home away from home for our students, and our employees.
-Should an emergency occur on campus, the university’s Office of Safety and Security is able to articulate emergency information to the entire campus via a campus-wide voice alert system.
+Should an emergency occur on campus, the university’s Department of Safety and Security is able to articulate emergency information to the entire campus via a campus-wide voice alert system.
 At the same time, the university’s crisis response team utilizes a three-channel emergency alert system to update students, faculty and staff of any campus events that may affect them or the university calendar (such as tropical weather-related closings).
 This system allows the university to issue updates and alerts via the appropriate combination of e-mail, voice and text messages.

 Everyone has a role to play